 Treatment of parasomnias

 There is little high-level evidence for treatments in these disorders.
-There are no controlled trials of treatment of non-REM parasomnias in adults (see (Harris & Grunstein, 2009).
+There are no controlled trials of treatment of non-REM parasomnias in adults (Harris & Grunstein, 2009).
 Priorities are to minimise possible trigger factors such as noise, frightening films, caffeine, alcohol or meals late at night; and to make sure there is a stable and adequate sleep-wake schedule.
 It is important to safeguard against harm to the patient, such as by locking windows, bolting doors, or sleeping on the ground floor, and safety of the bed partner or nearby children also requires attention.

 Drug treatment decisions should be based on the frequency and severity of events.
 Clonazepam in doses up to 3mg per night has been reported to be effective (case series, n=69) (Schenck & Mahowald, 1996).
 Smaller case series have reported good effects of paroxetine (Wilson et al, 1997) and imipramine (Cooper, 1987) (both effective immediately) and there are several case series of hypnotherapy in sleepwalkers (Becker PM 2015).
-A randomised controlled study of 3 weeks’ treatment with 5-hydroxytryptophan- in children found evidence of efficacy at 6 month follow up (Bruni et al, 2004)
+A randomised controlled study of 3 weeks’ treatment with 5-hydroxytryptophan in children found evidence of efficacy at 6 month follow up (Bruni et al, 2004)

 For nightmares, psychological treatments are effective and these focus on exposure - writing down dreams – or guided imagery, pleasant images, and ‘changing the ‘ending’ (Burgess et al, 1998; Krakow et al, 2001; Hansen et al 2013).
-There is good evidence of beneficial effects of the alpha-1 adrenergic blocker prazosin in reducing nightmares related to PTSD in both military and civilian settings and in the paediatric population (Nadorff et al, 2014 Keeshin et al 2017.
+There is good evidence of beneficial effects of the alpha-1 adrenergic blocker prazosin in reducing nightmares related to PTSD in both military and civilian settings and in the paediatric population (Nadorff et al, 2014; Keeshin et al 2017).
 Nightmares have been reported to be triggered or worsened by many drug treatments including cholinesterase inhibitors, beta-blockers, SSRIs (especially paroxetine) levodopa, and following withdrawal from drugs for depression.

 For REM sleep behaviour disorder, all data on treatment comes from retrospective case notes review and for melatonin, a single, small cross over randomised trial.
-There are no prospective or controlled studies of clonazepam for REM behaviour disorder, but large case series suggest a good effect used at doses between 1- 4mg (Boeve et al, 2004; Aurora et al, 2010) in reducing number of episodes and injury during them.
-Dose limiting side effects are common in those with dementia, disorders of gait or balance, or concomitant OSAS (Anderson& Schneerson 2009).
+There are no prospective or controlled studies of clonazepam for REM behaviour disorder, but large case series suggest a good effect when used at doses between 1- 4mg (Boeve et al, 2004; Aurora et al, 2010) in reducing number of episodes and injury during them.
+Dose-limiting side effects are common in those with dementia, disorders of gait or balance, or concomitant OSAS (Anderson& Schneerson 2009).
 Beneficial effects for have been reported for melatonin 3-12 mg but with fewer adverse events.
 A single, small RCT has shown benefit for melatonin including in quantitative measure of REM atonia (Kunz and Mahlberg 2010).
-Single case studies and small series have reported beneficial effects of clonidine (Nash et al, 2003) donepezil (Massironi et al, 2003) and sodium oxybate (Kosky et al, 2008).
+Single case studies and small series have reported beneficial effects of clonidine (Nash et al, 2003), donepezil (Massironi et al, 2003), and sodium oxybate (Kosky et al, 2008).

-Drugs which can worsen RBD or provoke its symptoms include SRIs, venlafaxine, mirtazapine, bisoprolol, and tramadol (Gagnon et al, 2006).
+Drugs which can worsen RBD or provoke its symptoms include SSRIs, venlafaxine, mirtazapine, bisoprolol, and tramadol (Gagnon et al, 2006).

 Special populations